dotnet/csharplang/proposals/parameterless-struct-constructors.md

 ### Metadata
 Explicit and synthesized parameterless struct instance constructors will be emitted to metadata.

-Parameterless struct instance constructors will be imported from metadata regardless of accessibility.
+Public parameterless struct instance constructors will be imported from metadata; non-public struct instance constructors will be ignored.
-_This might be a breaking change for consumers of existing assemblies with structs with private parameterless constructors if additional errors or warnings are reported._

-Parameterless struct instance constructors will be emitted to ref assemblies regardless of accessibility to allow consumers to differentiate between no parameterless constructor an inaccessible constructor.
+_No change from C#9._

 ## See also